Leren Koffie Zetten Op De Espresso Machine!

 Tip 2.
 Measuring is knowing

 You probably know the saying "measuring is knowing".
-This certainly applies when preparing coffee .
-Suppose you make a delicious chocolate milk.
-You use the same amount of fresh whole milk each time, but you use a different amount of dark chocolate with each cup you make.
-Would you be surprised that sometimes your chocolate milk is fuller and deeper in flavor than other times?
-Oh no?!
+This certainly applies to making coffee .
+Suppose you make a delicious hot chocolate.
+You use the same amount of fresh whole milk every time, but with every cup you make you use a different amount of dark chocolate.
+Would you be surprised that your hot chocolate is sometimes fuller and deeper in flavor than other times?
+No way?!

 This principle also works when preparing espresso .

 It is very important that you always put the same amount of ground coffee in your filter holder.
-Using 17 grams of coffee one time and 18 grams the next results in different coffee extractions and therefore different flavor profiles of your espresso.
+Using 17 grams of coffee one time and 18 grams of coffee the next time will result in different coffee extractions and therefore different flavor profiles of your espresso.

-I often see at home workshops that the home barista and coffee enthusiast makes an estimate of how much ground coffee they want to use.
-Especially in the morning, when everything has to be done faster, people think that 'a full portafilter with a pile' is good enough.
-But if you weigh that portafilter every time 'by a heap', you will see that there can sometimes be a difference of almost a gram of coffee .
-And a gram of coffee more or less gives a completely different taste experience in your Americano or flat white.
+I often see at home workshops that the home barista and coffee lover makes an estimate of how much ground coffee they want to use.
+Especially in the morning, when everything has to be a bit faster, people think that 'a full filter holder with a heap' is good enough.
+But if you weigh that filter holder 'with a heap' every time, you will see that there can sometimes be almost a gram of coffee difference .
+And a gram of coffee more or less gives a completely different taste experience in your americano or flat white.

 What applies to ground coffee also applies to water.
-Many espresso machines today allow you to pre-program the water buttons.
+Many espresso machines today allow you to pre-program the buttons for water.

 The standard amount of water for 1 espresso is approximately 30 ml and for a double espresso (doppio) 60 ml.

 You can pre-program this so that every time you prepare an espresso or doppio espresso, you get the same amount of water every time.
-Because the chocolate milk principle also applies here, but the other way around: not more or less chocolate, but more or less milk also results in a different taste profile.
-Don't have programmable water buttons on your espresso machine?
+Because here too, the chocolate milk principle applies, but in reverse: not more or less chocolate but more or less milk also results in a different flavor profile.
+Do you not have programmable water buttons on your espresso machine?
 Then you can also use snot glasses , which often indicate a standard of 30 ml.

-In summary, a constant amount of ground coffee and water ensures a consistently tasty espresso.
+In summary, a consistent amount of ground coffee and water ensures a consistently tasty espresso.

 Tip 3.
 Tamp ground coffee evenly and horizontally.

 Water always seeks the path of least resistance .
 Therefore, make sure that you tamp the ground coffee in your filter holder horizontally.
-A small sloping deviation ensures that the water that comes out of your coffee machine at high pressure (9 bar) seeks the low point.
-A tamping station can help you tamp straight
+A small slanted deviation ensures that the water, which comes out of your coffee machine at high pressure (9 bar), seeks out the lowest point.
+A tamping station can help you to tamp straight

-Compare it to a colander full of cooked spaghetti.
+Compare it to a colander filled with cooked spaghetti.
 If you hold the colander straight, the water will flow down from all the holes.
 But if you tilt the colander slightly, the water will flow more from one side of the colander than the other.

-This principle also applies when you prepare an espresso with an unevenly tamped coffee bed.
-Then what happens to your espresso extraction?
-The water will find its way through the part of your filter holder where there is less coffee and less water will flow through the part where there is more coffee.
-This ensures that the more part is extracted less and the less part is extracted more.
+This principle also applies when you prepare an espresso with a crookedly tamped coffee bed.
+What happens to your espresso extraction then?
+The water will find its way through the part in your filter holder where there is less coffee and less water will flow through the part where there is more coffee.
+This causes the more part to be extracted less and the less part to be extracted more.
 The more part is therefore not extracted enough and the less part is extracted too much.

-Underextraction produces sour notes and overextraction produces bitter notes.
-The result: an espresso that has relatively more acidity and bitters.
+Under extraction gives sour notes and over extraction gives bitter notes.
+The result: an espresso that has relatively more acid and bitter.

-So make sure you tamp straight, this results in an even coffee extraction and a nice balanced espresso result.
+So make sure you tamp straight, this will result in an even coffee extraction and will give you a nice balanced espresso.

 Tip 4.
 Flush your espresso group.

 What applies to tip 1 also applies to this golden coffee tip.
-After making an espresso, extracted coffee particles always remain attached to your group.
-Your group is the part where you screw in your portafilter, and where the water from your espresso machine runs into your portafilter.
+After making an espresso, extracted coffee particles always stick to your group.
+Your group is the part where you screw in your filter holder, and where the water from your espresso machine runs into your filter holder.

-If you do not clean your group properly with each espresso preparation, old particles will be included in the preparation of your new cup of coffee.
+If you do not clean your group properly after every espresso preparation, old particles will be included in the preparation of your new cup of coffee.

-You can easily prevent this by rinsing your group before a new preparation or after an espresso preparation.
+You can easily prevent this by flushing your group before a new preparation, or after an espresso preparation.
 How do you do that?
-Press the button that you normally use to start your espresso, but do so without turning the portafilter in the group.
-This causes the espresso machine to dispense some water, which rinses away the old coffee particles.
+Press the button with which you normally start your espresso, but do so without having turned the filter holder in the group.
+This will cause the espresso machine to give some water, with which you flush away the old coffee particles.

 Tip 5.
 Pre-rinse your porcelain or coffee cup.